blackducksoftware/blackduck-alert/deployment/docker-swarm/README.md

 ##### 6. Install Black Duck.
 - Follow the installation procedure for installing Black Duck.

-Note: The NGinX container will not start correctly because it is waiting for the alert service to be available.
+Note: The NGinX container will not start correctly when it is waiting for the alert service to be available.
-Deploy alert onto the stack and NGinX will eventually become healthy because the alert service is up and running.
+Deploy alert onto the stack and NGinX will eventually become healthy when the alert service is up and running.

 ##### 7. Deploy the stack.
 - Execute the command: